openwpm/OpenWPM/README.md

    `extensions.legacy.enabled`.
 If you need to work with earlier firefox, update the setting name `extensions.experiments.enabled` in `automation/DeployBrowsers/configure_firefox.py`.

+3. Make sure you're conda environment is activated (`conda activate openwpm`).
+You can see you environments and the activate one by running `conda env list` the active environment will have a `*` by it.

 Docker Deployment for OpenWPM
 -----------------------------